noahnle/savei/README.md

 - **Champagne Jr., V. K., Ozdemir, O. C., & Nardi, A.** (Eds.).
 (2020). _Practical Cold Spray_.
 Springer.
 ISBN 978-3-030-70055-3; ISBN 978-3-030-70056-0 (eBook).
 [DOI: 10.1007/978-3-030-70056-0](https://doi.org/10.1007/978-3-030-70056-0)

 - **Zou, Y.** (2021). _Cold Spray Additive Manufacturing: Microstructure Evolution and Bonding Features_. _Accounts of Materials Research_, 2, 1071−1081.
 [DOI: 10.1021/accountsmr.1c00138](https://pubs.acs.org/doi/10.1021/accountsmr.1c00138?ref=pdf)

+### ⚠️ DISCLAIMER ⚠️

+This tool is intended for educational and research purposes only.
+It is your responsibility to ensure that any use of this tool complies with all applicable laws and regulations.
+The developers and contributors of this project are not responsible for any misuse or consequences arising from the use of this tool.